 Then in late January, she started to come around again.
 She was suddenly snatching the remote, stealing food out of our hands, beginning to follow me upstairs and hiding socks.
 Perhaps the most significant change was the Tahoe Trip in February.

 She was once again with us on vacation and experiencing snow for the first time.
 She had a great time frolicking in the snow even tried catching a snowball or two.
 We also saw our Aussie Dog’s protective side reemerge as she deemed sledding too dangerous and made off with it.

 Upon returning we have seen her act like she did as a puppy, while I am happy to have her back to her old self, there are some things I had hoped not to deal with again.
 Such as her penchant for chewing the Apple charging cords.
-I think in the past two months we have bought 5 new cables, each time just a two-minute lapse in memory cost us another $29.
 For now we out of her proverbial “dog house” although I haven’t figured out how to tell her about Hawaii yet!